 Seley and Holloway say there seven key factors driving the adoption of these Sales 2.0 practices:

 People generally migrate to the highest value challenge of their jobs.
 Very few people enjoy the repetitive, low-value parts of their jobs.
-By automating the creation of high volume, somewhat negotiable, but mostly predictable agreements, document assembly frees knowledge workers to focus on higher value matters
+By automating the creation of high volume, somewhat negotiable, but mostly predictable agreements, document generation frees knowledge workers to focus on higher value matters.

 In this age of increasing risks and regulation, process is not only important but in many cases is mandated and audited.
 Automating key documents and contracts is a way to ensure that your company is minimizing the risk of using incorrect documents, templates or clauses as well as enforcing the use of required language.